General Foundations of Algebra

 To help students reason, teachers should offer a variety of models and representations, and encourage students to use them frequently.

 In representing a problem, students analyze relationships using models, draw conclusions, and explain them using words.
-Models are tools that help recognize relationships and develop algebraic thinking.
-They promote analysis and introduce students to a level of abstraction that facilitates predictions and generalizations.
-Dialogue, mathematical exchange about the data in the problem represented by different models, and questions from the teacher are all ways to engage students in thinking.
+Models are tools that support students in noticing and naming relationships and therefore develop algebraic thinking.
+They promote analysis and introduce students to a level of abstraction that facilitates making predictions and generalizations.
+Dialogue, sharing ideas about the data in the problem represented by different models, and questions from the teacher are all ways to engage students in thinking.

 Understanding Change

 Students live in a changing world.
-Understanding that change is a part of life, that most things change over time (for example, each year students' height and weight increases, and their feet get longer), and that changes can be studied is a component of developing algebraic thinking.
+Understanding that change is a part of life and that most things change over time (for example, each year their height and weight increases and their feet grow in length) is an important aspect of algebraic thinking.

-Observed changes can be described qualitatively (for example, I'm taller than last year, my hair is longer, the bucket filled with water quickly during the storm, it's colder than this morning) or quantitatively (for example, I've grown 2 cm this year, the bucket of water filled with 50 mL in 30 minutes, the temperature dropped 6°C in 3 hours).
+Observed changes can be described qualitatively (for example, I am taller than last year; my hair is longer; the bucket filled with water quickly during the storm; it is colder now than this morning) and quantitatively (for example, I grew 2 cm this year; the bucket of water filled with 50 mL in 30 minutes; the temperature dropped 6°C in 3 hours).

-Students learn to observe and understand change in patterns, in equality situations and in problems.
+Students learn to observe and understand change in patterns, in equivalent relationships and in problems.

 Change and regularities are two inseparable concepts in exploring the relationships between two changing quantities.
 Students realize that the change in one quantity affects another.
-For example, by looking at the growing pattern below, students can recognize the change from one term to the next, that the number of squares increases from one term to the next.
+For example, by looking at the growing pattern below, students can recognize the change from one position to the next, and that the number of squares increases from one position to the next.
 As they investigate the change further, students can recognize that the number of squares doubles with each position.

-Students may even find that the number of squares that make up a term is equal to 2 × 2 × 2 × … × 2, where the number of multiplications equals the term number.
+Students may even find that the number of squares that make up a position is equal to 2 × 2 × 2 × … × 2, where the multiplier equals the position number × 2 doubled, or the position number × 4.

 The study of a changing quantity is a major leap in the way we see things.
 For example, in a problem that involves the lengths 5 cm, 7 cm, 9 cm…, instead of seeing several quantities, we consider that it is a single length that is changing, hence the need to involve the concept of the variable.

 The representation of problems using symbols is a fundamental component of algebraic thinking.
-It is important to move students toward a more abstract and formal representation of situations using symbols; in this way, students develop their sense of symbolism.
+It is important to move students toward a more abstract and formal representation of situations using symbols; in this way, students develop their symbolic literacy.

-Example of integrating the components in a problem-solving situation
+Example of integrating the components in a problem situation

-The following example illustrates the integration of the components of algebra learning in a problem-solving situation.
+The following example illustrates the integration of algebraic reasoning into a problem-solving situation.

-In the city where Jessie and Boukar live, there are two Fitness Centers, Mega and Extra, which offer different plans for their members.
+In the city where Jessie and Boukar live, there are two Fitness Centres, Mega and Extra, which offer different plans for their members.

-Jessie goes to the Mega Fitness Center, where the membership cost is $25 and classes cost $2 each.
+Jessie goes to the Mega Fitness Centre, where the membership cost is $25 and classes cost $2 each.

-Boukar has a subscription to the Extra Fitness Center, where the cost of the membership is $4 and classes cost $5 each.
+Boukar has a subscription to the Extra Fitness Centre, where the cost of the membership is $4 and classes cost $5 each.

 Using this information, determine when Jessie and Boukar will have paid the same amount of money for the same number of classes.

-After presenting the problem, teachers ask questions and invite students to complete various tasks to integrate the components of algebra learning.
+After presenting the problem, teachers can ask questions and invite students to complete various tasks to integrate algebraic reasoning.

 Understanding Patterns and Relationships

-Teachers highlight patterns and relationships by inviting students to analyze the problem-solving situation and represent it in a different way.
+Teachers can highlight patterns and relationships by inviting students to represent the patterns in the different scenarios using concrete materials or a model.

-In general, the students note that at the Mega Fitness Center, the amount paid increases by $2 each time Jessie takes part in a class, while at the Extra Fitness Center, it increases by $5.
-By further analyzing the situation, students can recognize that there is a relationship between the amount paid and the number of classes taken at each Fitness Center.
+In general, students should note that at the Mega Fitness Centre, the amount paid increases by $2 each time Jessie takes a class, while at the Extra Fitness Centre, it increases by $5 each time Boukar takes a class.
+By further analyzing the situation, students can recognize that there is a relationship between the amount paid and the number of classes taken at each Fitness Centre.

 Use of Mathematical Models

-Here are some models that can be used to explore this problem.
+Models that can be used to explore this problem include:

 Number LineNumber line from zero to 58.
 Jumps of plus 5 start on the value 4, and are annotated as follows, one, 2, 3, 4, 5, 6, 7, 8, 9, ten.
 Hops of plus 2 start on the value 25 and are annotated as follows, one, 2, 3, 4, 5, 6, 7.